You've seen Memphis Evans all over this site.

 http://www.homestarrunner.com

-A"Sweet Land" is a beautiful film.
-It's creeping through art house theaters, and is now on DVD.
+'Sweet Land' a beautiful film.
+It's crept through art house theaters, and is now on DVD, and most likely streaming.

 www.sweetlandmovie.com